mikemix/eventdispatcher/README.md

 ),
 ```

 File ```module/Application/src/Application/Listener/DispatchListener.php```.
-For your convienience and type hinting for the editor of your choice, you can make the listener implement the ListenerInterface interface, but you are not obliged to.
-Just make sure an ```onEvent()``` method is available for calling.
+For your convienience and type hinting in the editor of your choice, you can make listener implement the ListenerInterface interface, but you are not obliged to.
+Just make sure an ```onEvent()``` method is callable.

 ```php
 <?php